-Radiation damage of the bump-bonded pixel array detector was tested up to 75 MRad (Si) referenced to the face of the detector using an 8 keV x-ray source.
+Radiation damage of the bump-bonded pixel array detector was tested up to 750 kGy (Si) referenced to the face of the detector using an 8-keV X-ray source.
 The results indicate that leakage currents of the diode increase, but the impact on data collected for the proposed experimental application will be minimal.
-Dose testing of the un-bumped ASIC indicates that damage to the CMOS is recoverable by annealing.
+As reported in [5], upon dosing the leakage current increased from 44 fA per pixel to 124 fA per pixel.
+This indicates the noise component from diode leakage current will increase by a factor of approximately 2/3, but the noise associated with this is still only approximately three electrons, whereas the total noise in equivalent signal electrons (or holes) is two orders of magnitude greater.
+Dose testing of the unbumped ASIC indicates that damage to the CMOS is recoverable by annealing.
+The annealing was done primarily at room temperature over a couple months.
+More information on radiation testing of the detector can be found in [5].